 A lawyer can help you draft a parenting time agreement that meets your needs.
 For example, some parents are including provisions in their custody plans forbidding disparaging the other parents in front of the child.
 Many parents are also adding dispute resolution procedures to their plans, to avoid returning to court in the case of a disagreement.

-Get a Free Case Review of Your Parenting Time Issues
+Get Legal Help With Your Parenting Time Issues

 There are times when even a court-ordered parenting schedule can inadvertently go awry.
 However, when it starts to happen on a regular basis, it may be a case of parenting time interference.
 If this is happening to you, there are many options available, including going back to court to seek enforcement of its orders.
-Before you do so, you should contact an experienced family law attorney for a free initial evaluation of your case.
+Before you do so, you should contact an experienced child custody attorney to discuss your case.